 Eric's photography and writing has appeared in numerous publications and he is the recipient of several national awards.
-Eric works with clients on their visual communications needs and creates new branding campaigns.
+Eric works with clients on their visual communications needs.
 By using unconventional thinking and curiosity to remove the jargon associated with many traditional approaches, the resulting work helps clients to stand out and engage audiences.

 In addition to assignments and commissions, Eric uses photography and storytelling for a variety of social and cultural issues — to enrich and preserve the human spirit and to promote an appreciation for the rich cultural identity of the South.
 Photographs from projects have been widely exhibited from traditional fine-art galleries and museums to educational and cultural centers.